 Although Chitwan is a modern city, many parts of it are still in rural areas.
 Most of the part of Chitwan is covered with dense forest.
 When you visit Chitwan, you are in Rural Tourism arena, for you have a direct affect on the lives of many villagers and rural folks.
 The food served there, consist of their own traditional taste.
 Dal bhat is the staple food of the area.

 The food served in most of resort and hotels of Chitwan, geared toward the Chitwan wildlife viewers, is mix of local and western food.
-You would get Nepalese, Continental, Indian, Thai, himalayan Chinese etc cuisine. you probably won’t belive that the chefs are able to satisfy your taste, since it is a rural area.
+You would get Nepalese, Continental, Indian, Thai, Himalayan Chinese etc. cuisine. you probably won’t believe that the chefs are able to satisfy your taste, since it is a rural area.
 But it is incredible to learn that the chefs are 100% ready to experience with every dishes listed.
 Momo, Sukuti Khaja Set and other Newa Cuisine also available here.
 Indian and traditional dishes are super tasty.

 Chitwan itself an amazing district of Nepal with lots of diversity and culture from every part of Nepal, anything you want you can grab there at Chitwan, hance called 76th district of Nepal.
 Beside of this here are the some best local food served and special at Chitwan.

 1. Local Nepalese Terai/Tharu Style food